 Minori-so

-Boat crossing, boat fishing, and sightseeing boats available.
-(Reservation required)
+Crossing the rocks, boat fishing, and sightseeing boats available (reservations required)

 Hatobaso